DzamaIgo/DZACOR/README.md

-# DZACOR Services - stock prophecy - strategies - Lazy Pig strategy
+# DZACOR Services - stock prophecy - strategies - Lazy Pig
+Lazy Pig strategy is an reference strategy.<br>
-initial - some old file, need to re-initialize combine with java
+  Initial - some old file, need to re-initialize combine with java